-- ZOLL ventilators are intended for use by qualified personnel only.
-You should read this manual before using the device. - Before using a ZOLL ventilator on a patient, you must test the device in its normal configuration to ensure proper operation. - Do not modify this equipment without authorization of the manufacturer. - This operator's guide is not meant to supersede any controlling operating procedure regarding the safe use of assisted ventilation. - Follow all governing regulations regarding the disposal of any part of this medical device, the handling of materials contaminated by body fluids, and shipment of the Li-ION batteries.
+- The ZOLL EMV+ ventilator is intended for use by qualified personnel only.
+You should read this manual before using the device. - Before using a ventilator on a patient, you must test the device in its normal configuration to ensure proper operation. - Do not modify this equipment without authorization of the manufacturer. - This operator's guide is not meant to supersede any controlling operating procedure regarding the safe use of assisted ventilation. - Follow all governing regulations regarding the disposal of any part of this medical device, the handling of materials contaminated by body fluids, and shipment of the Li-ION batteries.